Introduction to European Seaway

 With her 2017 visit judged a success, it was no surprise when NIFS revealed in December 2018 that EUROPEAN SEAWAY would return to Larne as relief vessel in May 2019.
 She arrived at Larne on the evening of May 14th.
 Having crossed to Cairnryan and back the following day, she entered service on Thursday, May 16th in place of EUROPEAN HIGHLANDER.
 ‘Seaway’ had come to Larne directly from Falmouth where she had been undergoing work.
 Like on her last visit to Northern Ireland, EUROPEAN SEAWAY used only MacKean Quay at Larne as it is the only berth at the port which can accommodate her.

 As a result of problems with European Highlander discovered whilst she was in dry dock, EUROPEAN SEAWAY‘s North Channel spell was extended into July in order for EUROPEAN CAUSEWAY to be able to dry dock.
 ‘Seaway’ finally left Northern Ireland for Dunkirk just after midnight on the 15th July.
-She is timetabled to return to service on the Larne to Cairnryan route on September 1st so that ‘Causeway’ can return to dry dock.
+She was timetabled to return to service on the Larne to Cairnryan route on September 1st so that ‘Causeway’ could return to dry dock.
+However, this visit was cancelled after a reported minor fire on the vessel while she was moored at Dunkerque on the night of 25/26 August.
+On September 17, EUROPEAN SEAWAY left Dunkerque for Gdansk under tow of the tug FAIRPLAY 33.
+Her AIS had been switched off the previous day and according to reports online she had to be assisted by 4 harbour tugs to leave Dunkerque.

 A Look Inside European Seaway (May 2017)